Partners for Postsecondary Success

 OUR GOAL:

-Double the number of low-income young adults in Brownsville who earn postsecondary credentials with labor market value by 2025.
+Double the number of young adults in Brownsville who earn postsecondary credentials with labor market value by 2025.

 Our Framework